daryatodoskova/CSE305-Project-Parallel-sequence-alignment/README.md

 # CSE305-Project-Parallel-sequence-alignment
-The goal of the project will be to implement one of the recent parallel algorithms for sequence alignment and test its performance on real-life data.
+The goal of the project is to implement two recent parallel algorithms (Needleman-Wunsch & Smith-Waterman) for sequence alignment and test their performance on real-life data.